tewhatuora/centralRegion-integrationHub-ig/input/pagecontent/DeveloperGuide.md

 ```

 ### Java
-This C# .Net example lets the MSAL do all the hard work; you need to have the following pre-requisites in place:
+This Java example lets the MSAL do all the hard work; you need to have the following pre-requisites in place:
 *  Your `.crt`~and .pvtKey` files need to be available
 *  [msal4j](https://mvnrepository.com/artifact/com.microsoft.azure/msal4j)
 *  [commons codec](https://mvnrepository.com/artifact/commons-codec/commons-codec)